How to Remove Background from GIF — Step-by-Step Guide

 What file size and format limits should I know before uploading a GIF?

-Most online GIF background removers accept animated GIF files up to 10 MB, with no strict limit on frame count or duration.
+Most online GIF processing tools accept animated GIF files up to 10 MB, with no strict limit on frame count or duration.
 However, shorter GIFs under 10 seconds with fewer than 200 frames process fastest and produce the most reliable results.

 If your GIF exceeds the size limit, you can trim the animation to fewer frames or reduce the frame dimensions before uploading.
 Very low-resolution GIFs under 200px may produce rougher edges because the AI has fewer pixels to work with — standard web resolutions of 400px and above yield much cleaner results.
 For best results, use a source GIF where the subject is visually distinct from the background with high contrast, and prefer GIFs with clean solid-color backgrounds when possible.